-Research Group: Climate Change and Health
+Research Group: Climate Epidemiology and Public Health

 The group is a member of the Multi-City Multi-Country Collaborative Research Network, and the Oeschger Center of Climate Change Research of the University of Bern.